cclow/codeyoucanuse/_posts/2017-01-31-testing-components.md

 {% gist cclow/44ac8952fcc2416197f62ae963c9797e article.component.ts %}

-All the fields and methods are `private` to enforce this strict encapsulation.
+We declare all the fields and methods are `private` to enforce this strict encapsulation.

 To test `ArticleComponent`, we start with a mock parent component that